ECCC-ASTD-MRD/MIDAS-src/docs/midas_design_philosophy.rst

   functions and variables accessible by code outside of the module must be explicitly defined as ``public`` at the beginning of the module, while the default is set to ``private`` for all variables, subroutines and functions.

+.. |br| raw:: html

+* **Clear relationship between MIDAS modules:** Each FORTRAN module in MIDAS has a short (preferrably 3 letters) prefix associated with it to clearly identify all public subroutines/functions/variables.
+In addition, public derived types defined in a module are usually named with the prefix ``struct_`` followed by the module prefix, for example, ``struct_hco`` for the module ``horizontalCoord_mod``.
+To make obvious the relationship between a FORTRAN module and the rest of the MIDAS code, all ``use`` statements appear at the beginning of the module declaration (and not within contained subroutines/functions).
+For a similar reason, all public entities are explicitly declared ``public`` near the beginning of the source file just after the ``use`` statements.